syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Sorting-and-Filtering.md

 {% endhighlight %}
 {% endtabs %}

-For more reference, please go through the [XlsIO](https://help.syncfusion.com/file-formats/xlsio/worksheet-cells-manipulation#data-sorting) UG documentation.
+For more details, please go through the documentation of the [XlsIO](https://help.syncfusion.com/file-formats/xlsio/worksheet-cells-manipulation#data-sorting) UG.

-N> If sorting or filtering has been applied programmatically at runtime, then [refresh the view](https://help.syncfusion.com/windowsforms/spreadsheet/working-with-spreadsheet#refreshing-the-view) to update it in `SpreadsheetGrid`.
-But this changes will not be updated in Filter popup even after refreshing the view.
+N>If you have programmatically applied the sorting or filtering at runtime, [refresh the view](https://help.syncfusion.com/windowsforms/spreadsheet/working-with-spreadsheet#refreshing-the-view) to change it in `SpreadsheetGrid`.
+But even after refreshing the view, these changes won't be updated in Filter popup.

 ## Unsupported Features

-Currently Spreadsheet does not have support for following features.
+Spreadsheet currently does not support the following features.

 * Advanced filtering
 * Table filtering